+Network Customer's daily Network Integration Transmission Service (NITS) charge is based on their daily NSPL for the Zone(s) in which the Network Load is located.
+Non-zone network service, the customer is based on their load at the hour of the PJM regional peak for the 12 months ending October 31 of the preceding year.
 Network customers who are TOs do not actually pay themselves for use of their own transmission facilities.
-Network demand charges are shown on TOs' invoices only to identify their cost responsibility, as ordered by FERC, and they are offset by an equal amount of network service credits.
+Network service charges are shown on TOs' invoices only to identify their cost responsibility, as ordered by FERC, and they are offset by an equal amount of network service credits.